 We’re Almost There!

-Your contribution is still critical, and it’s not too late to “Do Your Part,” and receive this beautiful Preservation Certificate… proof that YOU helped Save the Willow Run Bomber Plant!
+Your contribution is still critical, and it’s not too late to “Do Your Part,” and receive your official Preservation Certificate… proof that YOU helped Save the Willow Run Bomber Plant!
 You can dedicate your donation in honor of your own personal hero or heroine.

-Fundraising is more critical than ever in order to ensure that we will be able to convert “our” part of the Bomber Plant into a fully-independent, fully-functional building, and begin to build the interior facilities and exhibits of the exciting new museum that we have planned!
+Fundraising is more critical than ever in order to ensure that we have the funds to convert our part of the Bomber Plant into a fully-independent, fully-functional building, and begin to build the interior facilities and exhibits of the exciting new museum that we have planned!

 You, too, can still be a part of this great effort that has drawn nationwide support and media attention… just click here to join thousands who have contributed already.
-America has spoken… it’s important save Rosie the Riveter’s WWII Factory.
+America has spoken… it’s important to save Rosie the Riveter’s WWII Factory.
 It’s important to Save Willow Run!

 Why is the Willow Run Bomber Plant so Important?